-An early memory of Uncle Bill is of his tall overalled figure standing up as he drove his John Deere tractor with its deep chug-chug echoing against the barn, then later pull out of the barnyard onto the road with a string of wagons behind, giving us watching nieces a silly finger wave.
+An early memory of Uncle Bill is of his tall overalled figure standing up as he drove his John Deere tractor with its deep chug-chug echoing against the barn south of Dexter, Iowa, then later pull out of the barnyard onto the road with a string of wagons behind, giving us watching nieces a silly finger wave.

 Uncle Bill was a John Deere man, eventually convincing my Massey-Harris-driving father to switch over.
 Both were Chevy fans, although uncle Bill adopted the automatic gearshift sooner than Dad (Warren), who believed they were much too unreliable.
 (Although he bought one as soon as his daughters left home, knowing how to drive a stick-shift.)